sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/system-requirements.md

 3. Ensure clarity for different installation environments (e.g., virtual machines, embedded systems).
 -->

-The hardware and software requirements outlined below are reflective of Edge Microvisor Toolkit itself.
-Specific requirements will, for the most part, depend on the deployment (e.g. container, VM, K8s workload), type and number of workloads deployed on a node.
-Consider the requirements & KPIs by the applications/workloads intended to run on the edge devices to ensure sufficient residual compute is available when choosing hardware device, microvisor image and how the workload is packaged.
+General hardware and software requirements outlined apply to Edge Microvisor Toolkit itself.
+Specific requirements will mostly depend on specific deployment (container, VM, K8s workload), as well as type and number of workloads deployed on a node.
+When choosing the hardware device, microvisor image and the workload packaging method, consider the requirements & KPIs of the intended applications/workloads, to ensure that sufficient local compute capability is available.

 ## Hardware Requirements

-Edge Microvisor Toolkit is designed to support all Intel® platforms with the latest Intel® kernel to provide all available features for application and workloads.
-The microvisor has been validated on the following platforms:
+Edge Microvisor Toolkit is designed to support all Intel® platforms with the latest Intel® kernel to provide all available features for applications and workloads.
+Microvisor has been validated on the following platforms:

 |      Atom             |               Core            |      Xeon      |
 | ----------------------| ----------------------------- | -------------- |